-Description: The wlm_load subroutine loads into the kernel the property files for the WLM configuration passed in the confdir field of the wlm_args structure.
+Description: The wlm_load routine loads into the kernel the property files for the WLM configuration passed in the confdir field of the wlm_args structure.
 If no superclass name is given in the name field of the class_definition substructure, the routine loads the class properties for all the superclasses of the target configuration.
 If a superclass name is given, only the subclasses of the given superclass are refreshed.
 Flags passed in the flags portion of the versflags field can be used to modify the mode of operation of WLM.
 The values are identical to the flag values passed to the wlm_set API routine.
 Not all combinations of parameters are allowed, and different combinations may require different levels of privilege as explained below:

 - The name of a configuration must be passed in the confdir field in order to start or update WLM. wlm_load updates or starts WLM using the properties files from the given configuration.
 Only root can specify the name of a configuration different from the currently active configuration (specified as current in confdir). - When WLM is on (the operation is an update), if the name of the configuration passed in the confdir field of the wlm_args structure is the name of the currently-active configuration, the name of a superclass can be given in the name field in order to update only the subclasses of the given superclass.
-This functionality is accessible to root and to users with administration privileges on the subclasses of the superclass. wlm_load cannot be used in this context to alter the state of WLM (start, stop, or switch between active and passive modes). - If the caller of wlm_load has root privileges and does not specify a superclass, the flags passed in versflags can be used to alter WLM's mode of operation: Start WLM in active or passive mode; switch between active and passive modes, and/or enable/disable the rset bindings.
+This functionality is accessible to root and to users with administration privileges on the subclasses of the superclass. wlm_load cannot be used in this context to alter the state of WLM (start, stop, or switch between active and passive modes). - If the caller of wlm_load has root privileges and does not specify a superclass, the flags passed in versflags can be used to alter WLM's mode of operation; start WLM in active or passive mode; switch between active and passive modes, and/or enable/disable the rset bindings.

-- wlmargs - The address of the struct wlm_args data structure containing the class_definition structure.
+- wlmargs The address of the struct wlm_args data structure containing the class_definition structure.
 The following fields of the wlm_args structure and the embedded sub-structures can be provided: - versflags Needs to be initialized with WLM_VERSION.
 Optionally, some of the flags used when calling wlm_set in order to change the mode of operation of WLM can be given by the root user.
-The valid values are WLM_ACTIVE, WLM_PASSIVE and WLM_BIND_RSETS.
+The valid values are WLM_ACTIVE, WLM_PASSIVE, and WLM_BIND_RSETS.
 Of course, WLM_ACTIVE and WLM_PASSIVE are mutually exclusive.
 The flag, WLM_SAME_STATE, should be used if the application does not wish to change the current mode of operation of WLM. confdir The name of the WLM configuration to be loaded into the kernel.
-It must be either the name of a valid subdirectory of /etc/wlm or the string current to refer to the active configuration. name The name of a superclass.
+It must be either the name of a valid - 282 AIX 5L Workload Manager (WLM)

+subdirectory of /etc/wlm or the string current to refer to the active configuration. name The name of a superclass.
 This is used to refresh only the subclasses of a given superclass.

 Return Values: Upon successful completion, a value of 0 is returned.
-If the wlm load subroutine is unsuccessful, a non 0 value is returned.
+If the wlm_load routine is unsuccessful, a non 0 value is returned.

-Error Codes: For a list of the possible error codes returned by the WLM API functions, see the description of the header file, sys/wlm.h, in Section A.1, "The Include file - sys/wlm.h" on page 217.
+Error Codes: For a list of the possible error codes returned by the WLM API functions, see Section A.2, "WLM API functions error codes" on page 268.